 Detox for Morphine Addiction

-Morphine is as addictive as heroin, and it doesn't take long for those who abuse this drug to develop a habit.
-Once the person has become dependent, it means he/she will develop a tolerance for it and experience withdrawals when the drug is stopped or significantly reduced.
-At this stage, a residential detox where you can be supported as you come off the drug is likely to be your best chance of recovery.
+Morphine is addictive like heroin, and it doesn't take long for those who abuse this drug to develop a habit.
+Once the person has become dependent, it means he/she is likely to develop a tolerance for it and experience withdrawals when the drug is stopped or significantly reduced.
+At this stage, a residential detox where you can be supported as you come off the drug could be your first step toward recovery.

 Detox for Diamorphine (Heroin) Addiction

 Heroin is the most notorious of all the opiates.
-It is most famous for being a recreational drug but diamorphine is also used in medical settings as well.
-Withdrawal form heroin tends to be unpleasant (as it is for most opiates) and usually include flu-like symptoms, diarrhea, muscle pain, intense cravings, and nausea/vomiting.
-Some people long-term users will also experience restless leg syndrome which makes it difficult to get comfortable.
-By staying in a residential detox, there will be treatments available to ease these symptoms, and the client will be supported through every step of the detox process.
+It is most famous for being a recreational drug but diamorphine is also used in medical settings in some countries as well.
+Withdrawal from heroin tends to be unpleasant (as it is for most opiates) and can include flu-like symptoms, diarrhea, muscle pain, intense cravings, and nausea/vomiting.
+Some users could also experience restless leg syndrome which makes it difficult to get comfortable.
+In a reputable residential detox, there will likely be treatments available to ease these symptoms, and the client will be supported through the detox process.

 Detox for Roxycodone Addiction

 Roxycodone is sometimes prescribed for severe chronic pain.
 It is similar to oxycodone (see below) but it is designed to be slow-release - this means that the drug is released into the bloodstream over a long period of time.
-People who abuse roxycodone (e.g. crushing the tablets) can end up addicted just like they would with any other strong opiate.
-Once this happens, an inpatient detox may be required to break free of this drug.
+People who take roxycodone can end up addicted just like they would with any other strong opiate.
+Once this happens, an inpatient detox may be appropriate to to safely withdraw from this drug.

 Detox for Codeine Addiction

-Codeine is such a commonly prescribed medication that it is easy to forget that it is a strong opiate.
-It does require a relatively large dose of this drug to experience the same high as a heroin hit, but it would be a mistake to treat the dangers of codeine abuse lightly.
-This medication can easily lead to addiction if it is not used as prescribed, and once this happens, a supervised detox may be required in order to break free.
+Codeine is a commonly prescribed medication that you can forget is a strong opiate.
+It would be a mistake to treat the dangers of codeine abuse lightly.
+This medication can lead to addiction if it is not used as prescribed, and once this happens, a supervised detox may be required during the withdrawal phase of treatment.

 Detox for Hydrocodone (Vicodin) Addiction

 Hydrocodone is another narcotic that is designed to be released slowly into the blood stream.
-People can abuse it by breaking or crushing the tablet or by just taking it more frequently than prescribed.
-Like with other opiates, this drug can kill if people overdose on it - this is something that can easily happen when people are people are abusing the drug to get high.
-If you have developed a dependence on this drug, a residential detox will provide the resources you need to break free.
+People can abuse it by taking it other than as prescribed.
+Like with other opiates, this drug can kill if people overdose on it - this is something that can easily happen when people are abusing the drug.
+If you have developed a dependence on this drug, a residential detox can provide the resources you need to begin treatment.

 Detox for Oxycontin (Oxycodone) Addiction

-Oxycontin is now one of the most commonly abused opiate drugs - even though the majority of recreational users began taking this drug for legitimate reasons.
-The negative effects of oxycodone abuse can completely destroy a person's life, relationships, career, and reputation.
-An inpatient detox provides a way out.
+Oxycontin is now one of the most commonly abused opiate drugs.
+Some people with oxycodone addiction began taking this drug for legitimate reasons.
+The negative effects of oxycodone abuse can destroy a person's life, relationships, career, and reputation.
+An inpatient detox can help provide a way out.